+Turbulent Flow

-Turbulent Flow Chaotic (non-laminar) flow of solution.
+Chaotic (non-laminar) flow of solution.

+Voltammogram

-Voltammogram A plot of current vs. potential from an electroanalytical experiment in which the potential is swept back and forth between two limits.
+A plot of current vs. potential from an electroanalytical experiment in which the potential is swept back and forth between two limits.

+Window Experiment

-Window Experiment An experiment with a rotating ring-disk electrode where the disk potential is swept slowly between two limits, and the ring potential is swept in the same manner as the disk potential but with a constant offset between the ring and disk potentials.
-Working Electrode The electrode at which the redox process of interest occurs.
-While there may be many electrodes in an electrochemical cell, the focus of an experiment is at the working electrode.
+An experiment with a rotating ring-disk electrode where the disk potential is swept slowly between two limits, and the ring potential is swept in the same manner as the disk potential but with a constant offset between the ring and disk potentials.

+Working Electrode

+The electrode at which the redox process of interest occurs.
+While there may be many electrodes in an electrochemical cell, the focus of an experiment is typically only on a particular half reaction occurring at the working electrode.